Qiskit/qiskit-metapackage/rfcs/0000-error-mitigation.md

 Error mitigation can greatly improve results on noisy quantum hardware.
 This is done by running a given quantum circuit several times.
 In run i of the circuit the duration of all the gates is stretched by a factor c_i to increase the noise in the gates.
-The ideal result is then obtained by extrapolating to the zero-order noise limit.
+An improved result is then obtained by extrapolating to the zero-order noise limit c->0.
-The purpose of this RFC is to discuss implementations of error mitigation usable in applications.
+The purpose of this RFC is to discuss how to implement error mitigation in Qiskit such that it is usable in applications.

 ## Motivation
 Error mitigation allows users to significantly improve their results.